 They just stop going to school.

 They have many reasons.

-The few of what I can remember every time I ask them, before signing that white paper was Relocation, Sick Family and Relatives, Pregnancy, Work, and
+The few of these reasons were Relocation, Sick Family and Relatives, Pregnancy, Work, and

 financial incapability to continue schooling.